[Updated August 2020]

 WRITE TO THE DECISION-MAKERS

-1) Write to Governor Jerry Brown, telling him this forest is a unique treasure and must be saved.
+1) Write to Governor Gavin Newsom, telling him this forest is a unique treasure and must be saved.
 The new Plan will destroy the forest.
-Governor Brown is ex-officio a Regent of the UC Board of Regents.
+Governor Newsom is ex-officio a Regent of the UC Board of Regents.

 “Due to limited resources, responses to inquiries via mail may take up to 90 days.
 If you would like a more timely response, please use the email form ….”
 HERE.